Community-Based Fact-Checking on Twitter's Birdwatch Platform: Empirical Analysis

 \subsection{Analysis of Ratings (RQ4)}

-\textbf{Helpfulness: } Fig.~\ref{fig:ccdf_helpfulness} plots the CCDFs for the helpfulness ratio ($HVotes/Votes$) and the total number of helpful and unhelpful votes ($Votes$).
-We find that Birdwatch Notes reporting misleading tweets tend to receive both a higher helpfulness ratio and a higher number of total votes.
-In Fig.~\ref{fig:ccdf_trustworthy}, we visualize the CCDFs separately for Birdwatch notes in which the authors have / have not reported that they have linked to trustworthy sources.
-We find that linking to trustworthy sources yields a higher helpfulness ratio and more votes for not misleading tweets.
-In the case of misleading tweets, linking trustworthy sources yields a higher helpfulness ratio but a smaller total number of votes.
+\textbf{Helpfulness:} Fig.~\ref{fig:ccdf_helpfulness} plots the CCDFs for the helpfulness ratio ($HVotes/Votes$) and the total number of helpful and unhelpful votes ($Votes$).
+We find that Birdwatch notes reporting misleading tweets tend to have a higher helpfulness ratio but receive a lower number of total votes.